Being a mom isn’t easy, but it’s especially difficult right now when we are in the middle of a pandemic due to Covid-19.

 You might not get up at the same time each morning, but what you do when you do wake up, your morning routine, can remain the same.

-Routines, even in time of quarantine, are important for these reasons:
+Routines in time of overwhelm and stress are important for these reasons:

 - Creates more productivity while using less brain power.
 When you are feeling overwhelmed, the less decisions you have to make the better.